 Step 2: Get Informed About USAJOBS and Get Started

-- Review Step-by-Step Guide to Complete an EPAP Application on USAJOBS.gov (Part I and Part II)
+- Review Step-by-Step Guides to Complete an EPAP Application on USAJOBS.gov ( and ).

 - AEFMs may only apply for EPAP positions that will be available at the sponsoring employee’s post of assignment.